souravdatta/qsym/qsym_tutorial.md

 #### X gate

 An `X` gate is used to invert a qubit.
 Conceptually, if a single qubit has probabilities `a` and `b` (both complex numbers), then the reverse qubit has probabilities `b` and `a`!
 So X gate is a matrix which does exactly that.
-This is the matrix for X gate is one Pauli matrices:
+This is the matrix for X gate (which is one of the Pauli matrices):

 ```
 [0 1